myshlee417/myshlee417.github.io/_pages/cv.md

 ======
 **I am interested in a secure and efficient architecture of high-performance devices (such as GPU, NPU, CXL, and PIM).**

-My research objective is to design high-performance accelerators with security guarantees.
+My research objective is to design high-performance devices with security guarantees.
-To achieve this goal, my recent studies focus on 1) *hardware security* and 2) *performance improvement* of hardware accelerators.
+To achieve this goal, my recent studies focus on 1) *hardware security* and 2) *performance improvement* of high-performance devices.

-***Hardware Security of Accelerators*** **:**
+***Hardware Security of High-performance Devices*** **:**
-As accelerators are widely used in mission-critical tasks, the importance of security gets larger.
+As accelerators, CXL, and PIM are widely used in mission-critical tasks, the importance of security gets larger.
-Although I extended Trusted Execution Environment to GPU and NPU in previous works, countless security weaknesses still remain.
+Although I extended Trusted Execution Environment to GPU, NPU, and CXL in previous works, countless security weaknesses still remain.
 Therefore, I aim to increase the security level to resist unintended operations.

-***Performance Improvement of Accelerators*** **:**
+***Performance Improvement of High-performance Devices*** **:**
-Since machine learning requires speedy processing, the performance improvement of accelerators is crucial.
+Since machine learning requires speedy processing, the performance improvement of high-performance devices is crucial.
 Hence, I consider both hardware and software to enhance parallelism or cut down unnecessary procedures.
 In a recent publication, I proposed the fine-grained scheduling algorithm in GPU by leveraging Multi-Process Service.
 I set the further reduction of the execution time as a future research direction.

-From these two sub-goals, I target combining a trusted system with a high-performance accelerator design.
+From these two sub-goals, I target combining a trusted system with a high-performance device design.
 It is expected to protect users from accidents (caused by attackers or extreme environments) within a reasonable latency.

 Education